Xiaosiwole/papers/journal.md

 Add a figure into the paper

 #Conclusions
 We did some science.
-It was great.
+It was shit!